 External sources include your mobile device, audio devices plugged into your mobile devices, and USB devices from the Mevo Boost or an OTG cable.
 By default, any detected sources are connected.
 Tap Connected to disconnect the audio source from Mevo so that it doesn't appear in the Audio Mixer; you can return here and tap Tap to Connect to reconnect the source.
 Please note that you cannot disconnect the built-in Mevo microphone.

 By default, the live audio preview (which allows you to hear your source audio through the mobile device's speakers) is muted.
 You can unmute it by tapping the speaker icon in the upper right corner.
 However, you may want to keep this muted during your stream; this will help avoid an echo in your stream and recording.

 In this instance, we recommend pushing a test stream to your destination (e.g. stream to Facebook but select Only Me as the audience) and checking your audio quality there prior to your event.

-To collapse the Audio Mixer, tap the blue mixer icon to reveal only the Output panel.
-To collapse the entire menu and return to the Live Production screen, tap the down arrow in the upper left corner.
+To collapse the entire menu and return to the Live Production screen, tap the down arrow in the upper right corner.

 A Beginner's Guide on Monitoring Audio Levels